OsamuTakahashi/bolt/Readme.md

 # Bolt

-The wrapper to use INSERT/UPDATE/DELETE sql query on Google Cloud Spanner.
+The wrapper for using INSERT/UPDATE/DELETE sql query on Google Cloud Spanner.

 ## How to